revaturelabs/interviewquestions/DesignPatterns/DesignPatterns.md

 <blockquote>

 Design patterns provide a template for developers which they can use in multiple projects.
 Design patterns in Java help the programmer design flexible and smart code and easily identify unwanted code.
-It benefits me as I can be faster at my job because of the ability to customise the architecture of multiple systems instead of repeatedly coding everything by hand.
+It has the ability to customise the architecture of multiple systems instead of repeatedly coding everything by hand.

 </blockquote>